gilbertk27/soal-shift-sisop-modul-1-I08-2021/README.md

  	#this print
 	echo -e "\nThe list of customer names in Albuquerque in 2017 includes: \n$list_name\n \n$least_sale\n \n$max_profit\n" >> hasil.txt

+##### (e) The code above will print the rest of the variable that has stored the data for each of the sub question.

+	• The first line that use awk represent the 2a question that calculate the largest transaction ID
+	• The second line and so on represent the number 2b - 2d

 #### Result Image (each enter represent the next sub number answer):
 ![](/images/soal2/soal2.png)

+##### Problem encountered when doing number 2:
+1.initially didn't think of using variable to store the result 2.having hard time to calculate the 2a because of there's 0 multiplication that resulting in error 3.The lack of knowledge of various function that then take time to learn during the progress

 ## Question 3: